 - 1.1.4.1.
-The owner or operator of any stationary gas turbine subject to this subpart: - 1.1.4.1.1.
-Notwithstanding the provisions of paragraph 40 CFR 60.334(h)(1), the owner or operator may elect not to monitor the total sulfur content of the gaseous fuel combusted in the turbine, if the gaseous fuel is demonstrated to meet the definition of natural gas in §60.331(u), regardless of whether an existing custom schedule approved by the administrator for subpart GG requires such monitoring.
-The owner or operator shall use the following source of information to make the required demonstration:
+The owner or operator of any stationary gas turbine subject to this subpart: [40 CFR 60.334(h)] - 1.1.4.1.1.
+Notwithstanding the provisions of paragraph §60.334(h)(1), the owner or operator may elect not to monitor the total sulfur content of the gaseous fuel combusted in the turbine, if the gaseous fuel is demonstrated to meet the definition of natural gas in §60.331(u), regardless of whether an existing custom schedule approved by the administrator for subpart GG requires such monitoring.
+The owner or operator shall use one of the following sources of information to make the required demonstration: